Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Problem Setting, Entanglement Graphs Disentanglement

+We will refer to the l.h.s. of~\eqref{eq:cond_indep} as the \textit{transition model} and to the factors $p(\vz_i^t \mid \vz^{<t}, \va^{<t})$ as \textit{mechanisms}.
+In a causal setting, this conditional independence assumption states that latent variables cannot exert influence on other latent variables instantaneously.
+We believe this to be a reasonable assumption when the time steps are sampled at a sufficiently high rate since, at a fundamental level, causal effects cannot travel faster than the speed of light.
+Of course in many practical scenarios, a low sampling rate can entail instantaneous dependencies which, if too strong, might result in model misspecification.
+In Section~\ref{sec:lit_review}, we discuss and contrast with causal representation learning methods which allow for instantaneous influence.

-We will refer to the l.h.s. of~\eqref{eq:cond_indep} as the \textit{transition model} and to each factor $p(\vz_i^t \mid \vz^{<t}, \va^{<t})$ as \textit{mechanisms}.
-Notice that we do not assume the system is \textit{Markovian}, i.e. the distribution over future states can depend on the whole history of latents and auxiliary variables $(\vz^{<t}, \va^{<t})$.
+Notice that we do not assume the dynamical system to be \textit{Markovian}\footnote{\textcolor{black}{We use the term ``Markovian'' in the stochastic processes sense, as in Markov chains, where the future is independent of the past given the present.
+We will use this meaning throughout.
+This is to be contrasted with the Markovian property in structural models which states that exogenous noises are mutually independent~\citep{Bareinboim2022}.}}, i.e. the distribution over future states can depend on the whole history of latents and auxiliary variables $(\vz^{<t}, \va^{<t})$.
 In addition, this model can represent \textit{non-homogeneous} processes by taking the auxiliary variable $\va$ to be a time index~\citep{HyvarinenST19}.